yyyx6787/LLM4ST-Embedder/README.md

-# LLM is A Good Spatio-Temporal Embedder #
+# LeSTGraph: \\LLM-Guided Self-Supervised Spatial-Temporal Graph Learning for Urban Data Modeling #
 This is the implementation of LLM is A Good Spatio-Temporal Embedder in the following paper:

 ## Requirements ##